The Mob Psycho 100 Season 3 release date is on October 5, 2022, the Fall 2022 anime season.

 This confrontation becomes philosophical in nature because of opposing ideals and morals, but it also becomes physical when an army of Psycho Helmet clones descend on Mob.

 Worse, the Divine Tree itself had become sentient and tries to eat Mob!
 It’s only through an act of self-sacrifice that Mob is saved from being devoured and the giant broccoli ends up flying away.

 The aftermath of the Divine Tree incident resulted in everyone in Spice City experiencing mass amnesia so that they forgot what had transpired.

 What transpires next cannot be easily forgotten.
 Telepathy Club leader Tome is upset that her club hasn’t created any great memories and the apathy displayed by its members drives her to tears.

 Everyone resolves to help Tome contact actual aliens with telepathy.
-It works so well they end up having a party on an alien ship and one human even visits the alien homeworld!
+It works so well that they end up having a party on an alien ship and one human even visits the alien homeworld!

 In the end, the final threat to Earth is not ESPers, aliens, or supernatural beings attempting world domination.

 The ultimate threat is posed by Mob himself and his fears regarding being rejected by his pre-ex-girlfriend Tsubomi.
 A tragedy releases ???% on the world and this terrible power goes on a rampage in search of Tsubomi.